-Welcome to the online press kit for Parenting Our Parents and Jane Wolf Waterman, M.S.W., J.D.
+Welcome to the online press kit for Parenting Our Parents and Jane Wolf Frances, M.S.W., J.D.

 Parenting Our Parents

-Family Care Advocate Jane Wolf Waterman coaches people to find joy and fulfillment in helping seniors age with grace
+Family Love Expert Jane Wolf Frances coaches people to find joy and fulfillment in helping seniors age with grace

 In her book and coaching, Jane shares the knowledge that Americans need as life expectancies grow and more and more of us find ourselves caring for elderly parents and other loved ones.
 Some topics she illuminates include: